jadhikari/Kona-utility-report/README.md

 # utility-report
-Kona and hudson report only.
+Kona daily and monthly remport report only.

 Python 3.11.6